RobbMoskv/Full-Stack-Playground-Application/README.md

 ![Diagram](./Diagram.jpg?raw=true 'Diagram')

 The use case itself is kept simple for the time being.
 A frontend application allows you to request certain kind of books and their corresponding authors via a graphical UI.
-The purpose of this little side-project was more of a technical & innovative nature instead of build a strong use case.
+The purpose of this little side-project was more of technical and innovative nature instead of coming up with a strong use case.
 That may changes in the near future.

 ### Prerequesits